top of page

 MBSR is designed for an adult audience.
 Unfortunately, at this time we do not accept participants under 18 years of age.

-• I want to learn to meditate, but I can't commit to an 8-week program – are there other options?
+• I want to learn to meditate, but it is too much of a time commitment – are there other options?

 • Do I need prior experience with meditation to participate?